 A trip to Yellowstone National Park is an absolute must for any and all outdoor enthusiasts.

 The best time to visit Yellowstone National Park is during one of the park’s shoulder seasons, which are from April through May and September through October.
-Not only do these months offer visitors more temperate weather, but these seasons also give guests a respite from the intense crowds that can overwhelm the park throughout July and August when most families are on summer vacation.
+You’ll avoid the crowds that can overwhelm the park throughout July and August when most families are on summer vacation.

 Additionally, you can further reduce your encounters with park crowds by visiting Yellowstone National Park during nonpeak hours, which are either before 9:00 am or after 3:00 pm.